Gerry Brownlee: Member of Parliament

-Brownlee's roles as an MP have included serving as the National Party's Junior Whip, shadow Leader of the House, and as the Party spokesperson on superannuation, energy, transport, local government, Māori affairs, state-owned enterprises, state services, and ACC.
-He was Don Brash's Deputy Leader from 2003–2006, and served as a minister and Leader of the House in the Fifth National Government.
+As a junior government MP from 1997 to 1999, Brownlee was a member of the education and science committee and the internal affairs and local government committee, and deputy chair of the social services committee.
+He chaired the Accident Insurance Bill committee in 1998.
+When National went into opposition in 1999, was appointed the party's new junior whip and spokesperson for ACC.
+From 1999 to 2001, he was on the transport and industrial relations committee; in 2001, promoted to education spokesperson, he was on the education and science committee.

+Brownlee has held senior roles within the National Party since October 2001, when the new National leader Bill English appointed him shadow leader of the House, a position he continued to hold under subsequent leaders Don Brash and John Key.
+Brownlee was the Leader of the House and a senior minister in the Fifth National Government, including Minister of Foreign Affairs.
+He returned to the shadow House leadership from 2018 to 2020.
+He was also deputy leader to Brash from 2003 to 2006 and to Judith Collins in 2020.

-In October 2022, Brownlee became Father of the House, having served continuously in the House of Representatives since the 1996 general election.
+Brownlee became Father of the House in October 2022, having the longest uninterrupted membership of the House of Representatives.
+On 24 November 2023, prime minister-designate Christopher Luxon announced that Brownlee would be nominated to be Speaker of the House.

-Fifth Labour Government, 1999–2008
+Opposition, 1999–2008

-Brownlee received criticism during the 1999 election campaign when he ejected Neil Able, a 60-year-old Native Forest Action campaigner, from the National Party's 1999 election campaign launch.
+Brownlee received criticism during the 1999 election campaign when he ejected Neil Abel, a 60-year-old Native Forest Action campaigner, from the National Party's 1999 election campaign launch.
 The ejection took place with what many, including watching journalists, considered excessive force.
-Neil Able started civil assault proceedings against Brownlee, seeking damages of $60,000.
-In 2002, a District Court judge found in favour of Mr Able that Brownlee had "used excessive and unnecessary force on Mr Abel when he tried to remove him from a staircase handrail".
-Brownlee was ordered to pay Neil Able $8,500 in damages.
+Neil Abel started civil assault proceedings against Brownlee, seeking damages of $60,000.
+In 2002, a District Court judge found in favour of Abel that Brownlee had "used excessive and unnecessary force on Abel when he tried to remove him from a staircase handrail".
+Brownlee was ordered to pay Abel $8,500 in damages.
 Brownlee later sought unsuccessfully to have $48,000 of his legal fees reimbursed by the Government.